Domirando/Domirando/README.md

 <div>
     - 🔭 Currently working as a freelancer <br>
-    - 🌱 Currently learning Data Vizualization and Django <br>
+    - 🌱 Currently learning Rust (planning: Data Vizualization) <br>
     - 💬 Feel free to give any question related to IT <br>
-    - 👯 Looking to collaborate on team of NextJS, ReactJS, ... <br>
+    - 👯 Looking to collaborate on team of Linux, NextJS, ReactJS, ... <br>
     - ⚡️ Mission: By every step doing and wanna improve and develop...
 </div>